thegeeklab/ansible-later/docs/content/configuration/defaults.md

 # Global settings for all defined rules
 rules:
-  # Disable build-in rules if required
+  # Disable built-in rules if required
-  buildin: True
+  builtin: True

   # List of files to exclude
   exclude_files: []